-Tight control means getting as close to a normal (nondiabetic) blood glucose level as you safely can.
-Ideally, this means levels between 70 and 130 mg/dl before meals, and less than 180 two hours after starting a meal, with a glycated hemoglobin (A1C) level less than 7 percent.
-The target number for glycated hemoglobin will vary depending on the type of test your doctor's laboratory uses.
+Managing diabetes means getting as close to a normal (nondiabetic) blood glucose level as you safely can.
+Generally, this means levels between 70 and 130 mg/dl before meals, and less than 180 two hours after starting a meal, with a glycated hemoglobin (A1C) level less than 7 percent.
+Those targets should be individuallized depending on a variety of factors.
+Set your goals with your doctor.

 No one knows why high glucose levels cause complications in people with diabetes.
 But keeping glucose levels as low as possible prevents or slows some complications.

 For the Diabetes Control and Complications Trial (DCCT), researchers followed 1,441 people with type 1 diabetes for several years.
 Half of the people continued standard diabetes treatment while the other half followed an intensive-control program.
 Those on intensive control kept their blood glucose levels lower than those on standard treatment, although the average level was still above normal.

 The results?
 Here's what they found in the tight-control group as compared with the standard-treatment group: